Visualization#

 Note

-The Viser visualizer does not currently support markers or live plots.
+The Viser visualizer does not currently support live plots.

 Performance Note#